-This one is simple: because it’s been DONE.
-Don’t get us wrong – we love mason jars, we really do!
+This one is simple: because it’s been done.
+Don’t get us wrong—we love mason jars, we really do!
 It’s just time to seek out a new DIY crave.
-(That said, this mason jar herb garden is seriously cute, so just one more project, okay?)
+Repurpose your jars as glasses or vases, or hey, why not just use them as storage jars?

 (Some) Real Marble DIYs